 The Pattern

-In 1994, Sears cancelled their catalog—the original "everything store."
-Two years later, Amazon launched.
+In 1994, Sears cancelled their catalog—the original “everything store.”
+They had the warehouses, the logistics, the customer base.
+Two years later, Amazon launched from a garage.
 Sears had the playbook.
 They let it slip away.

-I've spent 20 years watching this pattern repeat.
+I’ve spent 20 years watching this play out.
 The incumbents get comfortable.
 The founders get hungry.
 Power shifts.

 Then I went to Amazon.
 Not to coast—to learn.
 I wanted to see how Big Tech actually operates from the inside.
 Grew my org from $1B to $3.2B.
 Built AI-powered systems.
 Pushed hard.
 Shipped fast.